Please note — IMPORTANT: You can find additional information, instructions and tips here: Paracord “Survival” Bracelets FAQs & Tips

 Please note: You can also Google Paracord and/or Buckle supplies to purchase elsewhere; however you will have to cut and buckle the cord yourself.
 Kelly will not give advice/input regarding where to purchase paracord or buckles, and she is not able to provide Bracelet Kits for free, even if the finished bracelets are ultimately donated back to Operation Gratitude.

 Need Community Service Hours?
-Students can earn one hour of community service for every five bracelets made and donated.
-Contact our Volunteer Coordinator for more information: firstname.lastname@example.org (Be sure to put the words “Operation Gratitude Volunteer” in the subject line.)
+Students can earn one hour of Community Service for every five bracelets made and donated.
+Include a self-addressed, stamped envelope and a note requesting that a Community Service Certificate is mailed to you.
+Please contact our Volunteer Coordinator for more information: firstname.lastname@example.org (Be sure to put the words “Operation Gratitude Volunteer” in the subject line.)

 As always, THANK YOU for your support!